africanproofs/apregister/CONTRIBUTING.md

 The participant.json schema at `assets/participant.schema.json` is intentionally extensible.
 Adding a new tool category, node role, service, or top-level field follows this workflow:

-1. Open an issue with the `proposal` label describing the use case and the proposed shape.
+1. Open an issue with the `schema` label describing the use case and the proposed shape (use the Schema Extension template under `.github/ISSUE_TEMPLATE/`).
 2. After agreement, PR the schema change.
 Update `CHANGELOG.md` with the addition.
 3. Regenerate the TypeScript types and the adapter ABI if affected: